 To learn more about encryption of data in transit in Data Lake, see Encryption of data in Data Lake Store.

 Key management with Key Vault

 Without proper protection and management of the keys, encryption is rendered useless.
 Key Vault is the Microsoft-recommended solution for managing and controlling access to encryption keys used by cloud services.
-Permissions to access keys can be assigned to services or to users through Azure Active Directory accounts.
+Permissions to access keys can be assigned to services or to users through Microsoft Entra accounts.